 - English (2 GCSEs Language and Literature)

 - Mathematics (GCSE)

 - Trilogy Science (equivalent to 2 GCSEs)

 - Geography and/or History (GCSE)

 - Core Religious Studies (non-exam)

-- Core Computer Science (non-exam)

 - Personal, Health and Social Education (PSHE)

 - Core PE (non-exam)

 In addition to the core, in Years 10 and 11 students will study other courses.
 These are subjects that students request to study.